juancprzs/TTE/README.md

     python main.py --checkpoint check2 --cheap --num-chunk $i; done
 ```
-Besides two differences, running these lines will produce results similar to those in the previous section.
+Besides two minor differences, running these lines will produce the _same_ results as the previous section.
 The two differences are the following:
 * There will not only one file with the parameters, there will be several files of the form `info_chunk_X.txt` (instead of `info_chunk_all.txt`).
 This is because, technically, it wasn't a single run of the `main.py` script.
 Of course, _all_ these files should have _exactly_ the same contents.
 * There is no `results.txt` file.
 We have to generate it based on all the logs at the `logs` directory.